Phospholipase C: Enzyme mechanism

 The primary catalyzed reaction of PLC occurs on an insoluble substrate at a lipid-water interface.
 The residues in the active site are conserved in all PLC isotypes.
 In animals, PLC selectively catalyzes the hydrolysis of the phospholipid phosphatidylinositol 4,5-bisphosphate (PIP2) on the glycerol side of the phosphodiester bond.
 There is the formation of a weakly enzyme-bound intermediate, inositol 1,2-cyclic phosphodiester, and release of diacylglycerol (DAG).
 The intermediate is then hydrolyzed to inositol 1,4,5-trisphosphate (IP3).
 Thus the two end products are DAG and IP3.
 The acid/base catalysis requires two conserved histidine residues and a Ca2+ ion is needed for PIP2 hydrolysis.
 It has been observed that the active-site Ca2+ coordinates with four acidic residues and if any of the residues are mutated then a greater Ca2+ concentration is needed for catalysis.

+Signaling Pathway

+Phosphoinositide-specific phospholipase C (PLC) is a key player in cell signaling processes.
+When cells encounter signals like hormones or growth factors, PLC breaks down a molecule called PIP2 to produce new signaling molecules.
+PIP2 is a type of molecule found in cell membranes.
+When cells receive certain signals from outside, an enzyme called PLC breaks down PIP2 into smaller molecules, which then send messages within the cell.
+Various types of PLC are activated differently, contributing to cells' ability to respond to their surroundings.

 Regulation

 Activation

 Receptors that activate this pathway are mainly G protein-coupled receptors coupled to the Gαq subunit, including: